dmulyalin/picle/docs/api_reference.md

 - ``ruler`` - The character used to draw separator lines under the help-message headers.
 If empty, no ruler line is drawn, defaults is empty
 - ``intro`` - A string to issue as an intro or banner
 - ``prompt`` - command line shell prompt
+- ``use_rich`` - Use Python Rich library to print results if set to `True`
 - ``newline`` - newline character to use while printing output, default is ``\r\n``
 - ``completekey`` - is the ``readline`` name of a completion key, defaults to ``tab``
-- ``pipe`` - reference to Pydantic model class to use with ``|`` (pipe) to process the results with various functions, special value ``pipe = "self"`` instruct to use current model for piping results through.
+- ``pipe`` - reference to Pydantic model class to use with ``|`` (pipe) to process the results with various functions, special values:
+     - ``pipe = "self"`` instruct to use current model for piping results through
+     - ``import.path.to.model`` python import string to model for piping results through
 - ``processors`` - list of functions to run results of `first command` through one by one
 - ``outputter`` - function to output results, by default results written to stdout
 - ``outputter_kwargs`` - dictionary containing any additional argument to use with outputter